 The University of Alabama has been nationally recognized for its Less Commonly Taught Languages since the 1980s.
-The University of Alabama’s Critical Languages Center is one of the biggest institutions of its kind in the South.
+The Critical Languages Center is one of the biggest institutions of its kind in the South.
 Many UA students make use of the CLC to learn new languages and expand their interests in world cultures.

 Our Mission The overall mission of The University of Alabama Critical Languages Center is to provide the opportunity for as many students as possible to acquire communicative competence in various LCTL of the world.
 The CLC seeks to accomplish the following goals: